rgilks/github-org-metrics/README.md

 - The script may take a while to run for large organizations with many repositories.
 - It's subject to GitHub API rate limits.
 - Some data may not be available depending on the permissions of your Personal Access Token.
-- The script does not collect or analyze issues data.

 ## Troubleshooting